Licensed Veterinary Technician

 Kaitlin’s passion for people shines through in her daily interactions within our practice and making the patient experience the best it can be.
 She is our strength behind the scenes as our Marketing coordinator.
 She thrives on helping clients to meet their pets’ needs as economically as possible, along with finding ways for our practice to give to the community in a charitable way through the power of the media.
 Kaitlin has also been elected the practice’s “Board Master” by her coworkers.
 She has taken a hands on approach to Marketing regarding our online presence and website and enjoys it thoroughly!
 She regularly updates the practice’s Facebook page as well.
 Kaitlin certainly excels in her role as an enthusiastic client ambassador!

 Growing up in Simpsonville, South Carolina, Kaitlin stayed busy with family and school activities.
 Kaitlin was actively involved in several school-based church and Christian organizations, and she also competed in track and cross-country in high school.
 After she graduated, Kaitlin joined Verdin Veterinary Services following other part-time work.When Kaitlin joined the practice, she developed a passion for educating clients about their pets’ health.
 Kaitlin considers her coworkers just like family, and each day is filled with friendly camaraderie and mutual affection.
-Kaitlin also feels that her work is a ministry, and she has been called to Verdin Veterinary Services to bring joy to others.Kaitlin has been happily married since 2010 to the 2nd love of her life (her Savior, Jesus Christ being the first),and she and her husband have two children.
+Kaitlin also feels that her work is a ministry, and she has been called to Verdin Veterinary Services to bring joy to others.Kaitlin has been happily married since 2010 to the 2nd love of her life (her Savior, Jesus Christ being the first),and she and her husband have three children.
 She is now working primarily from home, so most of what she does no longer involves being in the front office, accepting phone calls or scheduling appointments.
 She is considered our partner with a marketing company we work with to keep the clinic forefront in our community’s mind.
 In addition, Kaitlin makes re-check phone calls on behalf of the Doctors to follow up with specific patients’ progress and help field questions about the next steps in treatment.
 She focuses on personal relationships with clients through thank you notes, sympathy notes, and thinking of you cards, as well as helping with specific community outreach programs and initiatives.
 She also helps to ease the burden of daily email communication by managing both of our clinic email accounts and keeping up with requests or questions through our Pet Portal system.
 She’s an active member of her church praise band, passionate about missions, and loves to spend time with her family.
 Kaitlin also takes pleasure in creating crafts, and takes any opportunity to enjoy the great outdoors.
 While Kaitlin and her husband don’t currently have any pets, they formerly owned a lovely female pit bull.
 The couple hopes to share their home with another “bully breed” dog in the future.

 Leah’s entire life has revolved around animals.
 Growing up in Valdosta, Georgia with her brother and sister, Leah brought home her first stray dog when she was five years old.
 Every Easter, Leah received chicks, rabbits, and guinea pigs from her grandmother.
 Leah has always loved to be outdoors, as her father’s parents had a farm near Savannah, Georgia.
 In fact, Leah’s first job was mucking stalls for her horse trainer.
 Leah’s familiarity with different types of animals gave her a wonderful foundation for her pet grooming career!